SQE-Assignment1-Shopizer/Assignment3/VueStoreFront.md

 >* ##### Fault Tolerance
          Improved fault isolation.
 For example, if there is a memory leak in one service then only that service will be affected.
 The other services will continue to handle requests.
 In comparison, one misbehaving component of a monolithic architecture can bring down the entire system.

+ >* Single Reponsibility (SOLID Principles)
+    This means that the microservice interface should expose only access points that are relevant to the assigned function.
+And internally, the microservice should         have only assigned behavior.
+    Providing a single responsibility means that microservices are easier to maintain and scale.